rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 `Google <https://www.google.com>`_ is your friend!
 Or `DuckDuckGo <https://duckduckgo.com/>`_, etc.

+The user community associated with a language is very important.
+It must be welcoming, helpful and large enough.
+Some languages (no names given) have communities with the reputation of being extremely pedantic and dismissive of beginners.
+This doesn't help you; avoid these communities.

 When you get some experience try to help others in your language or framework of choice.
 You don't really know something until you've tried to teach someone else, and that's when your own learning accelerates!